Adam Kennedy: St. Louis Cardinals

 He made his MLB debut on August 21, 1999, for the Cardinals against the New York Mets at second base.
 He was hitless in four at-bats in that game.
-His first MLB hit was a three RBI double to left field on August 22 off of Orel Hershiser of the Mets.
+His first MLB hit was a three-RBI double to left field the next day off Orel Hershiser of the Mets.
 His first MLB home run came on August 31 against Brian Meadows of the Florida Marlins.
-He appeared in 33 games for the Cards with a .255 batting average that season.
+He appeared in 33 games for the Cardinals in 1999, hitting .255 with 1 home run and 16 RBIs.
+In the 2000 offseason, the Cardinals signed former All-Star Fernando Viña to start at second base, making Kennedy, who hadn't separated himself from his infield counterparts, expendable.

 Anaheim Angels/Los Angeles Angels of Anaheim

-Kennedy was traded the following year to the Anaheim Angels with Kent Bottenfield for Jim Edmonds.
+On March 23, 2000, Kennedy was traded to the Anaheim Angels along with All-Star pitcher Kent Bottenfield for outfielder Jim Edmonds.

-Kennedy matched a team record with eight RBI against the Blue Jays on April 18, 2000.
-It was the most RBI by any rookie in one game since Fred Lynn drove in 10 for the Boston Red Sox in 1975.
+Kennedy matched a team record with eight RBI in 16–10 win over the Blue Jays on April 18, 2000.

+Kennedy would finish his rookie season, batting .266/.300/.403 with 9 home runs and 72 RBIs.
+He received a single vote in AL Rookie of the Year voting, tying him for sixth place with Steve Cox, Mark Redman and Barry Zito.

+In the 2001 season, Kennedy hit .270/.318/.372 with 6 home runs and 40 RBIs.
+Kennedy was the team's starting second baseman, but showed only marginal improvement following a strong rookie campaign.

+The 2002 season was Kennedy's breakthrough year, as it established him as a fixture in the Angels infield.
+During the regular season, he hit .312/.345/.449 with 7 home runs and 52 RBIs, as the Angels earned a wild card berth, their first playoff appearance in 16 years.